K-0bby/K-0bby/README.md

 - 👋 Hi, I’m @K-0bby
-- 👀 I’m interested in coding, basketball, anime, movies, and games.....
+- 👀 I’m interested in coding, basketball, anime, movies, and games.

+- MY STACK
-- 🌱 I’m currently learning HTML, CSS, JavaScript, React, Tailwind, C++
+- 🌱 HTML, 🎨 CSS,
+- 🏎 JavaScript,
+- ✡️ React, 🎨 TailwindCSS,
+- 🔷 C++

 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me @HoenyefiaGideon on Twitter(X)